 At Cestria Primary School these values are reinforced regularly and in the following ways:

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
-The elections of the School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
+Pupils also have the opportunity to air their opinions and ideas through our classroom Democracy displays.

 The Rule of Law